nwhitehead/tinysoundfont-pybind/README.md

 -   Returning `pyaudio.paContinue` as the second part of the tuple in the return value keeps the callback active and being called.
 -   During the `time.sleep(1)` call, the callback is being called many times and continues rendering in a separate thread.

+### Audio organization

+In general, interactive applications need to use the callback mode of `pyaudio`.
+Using blocking mode means that no interaction is possible during audio playback.

 ## Local build and test

 Build and install locally with: